skasab/psci413/exceptions.md

 Information on data collection can be found in the **Methodology** tab.

+¹ An important caveat to this statistic is that 2017 & 2018 were good years for Democratic candidates -- the "blue wave."

-¹ Maine split its electoral votes 3-1, but it is counted here as a Clinton state as she won statewide.
+² Maine split its electoral votes 3-1, but it is counted here as a Clinton state as she won statewide.